-Electric bus technology has improved significantly over the past five years and can now handle most of the City of Edmonton’s bus service needs related to hours of operation, geographic distance, and temperature extremes.
+Electric bus technology has improved significantly over the past five years and can now handle most of the City of Edmonton’s bus service needs related to hours of operation, geographic distance and temperature extremes.
 Another factor supporting the purchase decision was the availability of government funding.

 Electric buses have different needs beyond what a diesel bus requires in a transit garage.
-Charging systems, electric generator backup and battery storage are a few of the garage updates required to support electric buses.
+Charging systems, electric generator backup and battery storage are a few garage updates required to support electric buses.

 Winter Feasibility Study Test